apache/arrow/c_glib/README.md

 ### Language bindings

-You can use Arrow GLib with non C languages with GObject Introspection based bindings.
+You can use Arrow GLib with non-C languages with GObject Introspection based bindings.
 Here are languages that support GObject Introspection:

   * Ruby: [red-arrow gem](https://rubygems.org/gems/red-arrow) should be used.